ghost-goblin/CySA/part3.md

      + Shellcode is any lightweight code designed to run an exploit on the target, which may include any type of code format from scripting to binary code
    + [Sysinternals](https://learn.microsoft.com/en-us/sysinternals/):
      + A suite of tools to assist with Windows troubleshooting
-     + autoruns - perform baseline system scans
+     + [autoruns](https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns) - perform baseline system scans
+        + Currently configured auto-start applications
+        + Registry and file system locations
      + ProcDump
 - Memory
    + Windows Resource Monitor: `resmon.exe`